paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 <a id="section-132a"></a>
 ## § 132a.
-Repealed.
-Pub.
-L. 116–283, div.
-A, title IX, § 901(a)(1), Jan.
-1, 2021, 134 Stat.
-3794]
+Performance Improvement Officer
+**(a) Establishment.—**

+(1) There is a Performance Improvement Officer of the Department of Defense, to be appointed by the Secretary of Defense from among the ranks of qualified individuals from the senior career civil service.

+(2) The Performance Improvement Officer shall be appointed from among persons described in paragraph (1) who have an extensive management or business background and experience with managing large or complex organizations, organizational change management, or business transformation activities.

+**(b) Deputy.—** The Performance Improvement Officer shall be supported by a Deputy who shall be appointed by the Secretary of Defense from among the ranks of qualified individuals from the senior career civil service.
+The Deputy shall be the first assistant to the Performance Improvement Officer and shall assist that Officer in the performance of the duties of that position and shall act for, and exercise the powers of, the Officer when that Officer dies, resigns, or is otherwise unable to perform the functions and duties of the office.

+**(c) Duties and Responsibilities.—** Subject to the authority, direction, and control of the Secretary of Defense and the Deputy Secretary of Defense, the Performance Improvement Officer shall perform such duties, exercise such powers, and have such responsibilities as the Secretary or the Deputy Secretary may prescribe, including the following:

+(1) Responsibility for updating and implementing the Strategic Management Plan of the Department of Defense required by section 904(d) of the National Defense Authorization Act for Fiscal Year 2008 (Public Law 110–181; 10 U.S.C. note prec.
+2201).

+(2) Responsibility for chairing the Defense Performance Improvement Council (or any successor organization).

+(3) Responsibility for the Defense Performance Improvement Framework, as established under [section 125a of this title](./chapter-003-general-powers-and-functions.md#section-125a).

+(4) Responsibility for the execution of not fewer than two annual meetings of the Defense Management Action Group (or any successor organization) with agendas relating to the Strategic Management Plan described in paragraph (1).

+(5) Oversight of transformational business modernization and business process re-engineering of the Department of Defense.

+(6) Oversight and tracking the implementation of—

+  (A) solutions to solve issues identified by the High Risk List maintained by the Government Accountability Office; and

+  (B) other recommendations of such Office.

+(7) Serving as the lead official devoted to modernizing the business processes of the Department that serve as the baseline for all external acquisition and internal operations.

+(8) Oversight and management of the Defense Management Institute (as established pursuant to the memorandum of the Director of Administration and Management of the Department dated January 13, 2023), or any successor organization.

+(9) Serving as co-chair of the Defense Business Council in accordance with [section 2222(f)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2222/f/1&num=0&edition=prelim).

+(10) Maintaining authority for convening meetings of personnel and organizations of the Department on matters relating to the duties and responsibilities described in this subsection.

 ### Statutory Notes

+#### Prior Provisions
-Section, added Pub.
+A prior section 132a, added Pub.
 L. 111–383, div.
 A, title IX, § 901(c)(1), Jan.
 7, 2011, 124 Stat.
 4320; amended Pub.
 L. 113–291, div.
 A, title IX, § 901(a)(1), Dec.
 19, 2014, 128 Stat.
 3462; Pub.
 L. 114–328, div.
 A, title IX, § 901(d), Dec.
 23, 2016, 130 Stat.
 2342; Pub.
 L. 115–91, div.
 A, title IX, § 910(a)(1), Dec.
 12, 2017, 131 Stat.
 1516; Pub.
 L. 115–232, div.
 A, title IX, § 921(a)(1), (2)(A), Aug.
 13, 2018, 132 Stat.
 1926; Pub.
 L. 116–92, div.
 A, title IX, § 903(a)(2), Dec.
 20, 2019, 133 Stat.
-1555, related to establishment and responsibilities of the Chief Management Officer of the Department of Defense.
+1555, related to establishment and responsibilities of the Chief Management Officer of the Department of Defense, prior to repeal by Pub.

-#### Effective Date of 2017 Amendment
-Pub.
-L. 115–91, div.
-A, title IX, § 910(a)(1), Dec.
-12, 2017, 131 Stat.
-1516, which provided that the amendment made by section 910(a)(1) was effective Feb.
-1, 2018, was repealed by Pub.
 L. 116–283, div.
-A, title IX, § 901(a)(2)(B), Jan.
+A, title IX, § 901(a)(1), Jan.
 1, 2021, 134 Stat.
 3794.

+#### Amendments
+2025—Pub.
+L. 119–60, § 1701(a)(3)(A), substituted “Improvement Officer” for “improvement officer” in section catchline.

+Subsec. (c)(1).
+Pub.
+L. 119–60, § 1701(a)(3)(B), substituted “National Defense Authorization Act for Fiscal Year 2008” for “National Defense Authorization Act of Fiscal Year 2008”.

+#### Guidance Required
+Pub.
+L. 118–159, div.
+A, title IX, § 902(c), Dec.
+23, 2024, 138 Stat.
+2026, provided that: “Not later than 180 days after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary of Defense shall issue rules, regulations, policies, or other guidance (as appropriate)— “(1) to clearly delineate the authorities and responsibilities of the Performance Improvement Officer of the Department of Defense established under [section 132a of title 10](./chapter-004-office-of-the-secretary-of-defense.md#section-132a), United States Code, as added by subsection (a); and “(2) setting forth a charter for the office (including personnel, facilities, and other infrastructure) supporting the position of the Performance Improvement Officer.”

 #### Transfer of Duties and Responsibilities of the Chief Management Officer
 Pub.
 L. 116–283, div.
 A, title IX, § 901(b)–(d), Jan.
 1, 2021, 134 Stat.
 3794, 3795, as amended by Pub.
 L. 117–81, div.
 A, title IX, § 904, Dec.
 27, 2021, 135 Stat.
-1871, provided that: “(b) Implementation.—Not later than one year after the date of the enactment of this Act [Jan.
-1, 2021]—“(1) each duty or responsibility that remains assigned to the Chief Management Officer of the Department of Defense shall be transferred to an officer or employee of the Department of Defense designated by the Secretary of Defense; and “(2) the personnel, functions, and assets of the Office of the Chief Management Officer shall be transferred to such other organizations and elements of the Department as the Secretary considers appropriate. “(c) References.—Any reference in any law, regulation, guidance, instruction, or other document of the Federal Government to the Chief Management Officer of the Department of Defense shall be deemed to refer to the applicable officer or employee of the Department of Defense designated by the Secretary of Defense under subsection (b)(1). “(d) Report.—Not later than one year after the date of the enactment of this Act [Jan.
-1, 2021], the Secretary of Defense shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a report that sets forth such recommendations for legislative action as the Secretary considers appropriate for modifications to law to carry out this section and the repeals and amendments made by this section.”

-#### Qualifications for Appointment as Deputy Chief Management Officer of a Military Department
-Pub.
-L. 115–232, div.
-A, title IX, § 916, Aug.
-13, 2018, 132 Stat.
-1924, provided that: “(a) Department of the Army.—An individual may not be appointed as Deputy Chief Management Officer of the Department of the Army unless the individual—“(1) has significant experience in business operations or management in the public sector; or “(2) has significant experience managing an enterprise in the private sector. “(b) Department of the Navy.—An individual may not be appointed as Deputy Chief Management Officer of the Department of the Navy unless the individual—“(1) has significant experience in business operations or management in the public sector; or “(2) has significant experience managing an enterprise in the private sector. “(c) Department of the Air Force.—An individual may not be appointed as Deputy Chief Management Officer of the Department of the Air Force unless the individual—“(1) has significant experience in business operations or management in the public sector; or “(2) has significant experience managing an enterprise in the private sector.”

-#### Execution of Authority in Subsection (c)
-Pub.
-L. 115–232, div.
-A, title IX, § 921(a)(2)(B), Aug.
-13, 2018, 132 Stat.
-1927, provided that: “In order to execute the authority in subsection (c) of [section 132a of title 10](./chapter-004-office-of-the-secretary-of-defense.md#section-132a), United States Code (as amended by subparagraph (A)), the Chief Management Officer of the Department of Defense shall do the following: “(i) By April 1, 2019, develop an assessment of cost and expertise requirements to execute such authority. “(ii) By September 1, 2019, develop guidance for Defense Agencies and Department of Defense Field Activities to delineate spending on enterprise business operations and develop a process to determine the adequacy of their budgets for such operations.”
+1871, provided for the transfer of duties and responsibilities, personnel, functions, and assets of the Chief Management Officer of the Department of Defense not later than one year after Jan.
+1, 2021.

 #### Service of Incumbent Deputy Chief Management Officer as Chief Management Officer Upon Commencement of Latter Position Without Further Appointment
 Pub.
 L. 115–91, div.
 A, title IX, § 910(e), Dec.
 12, 2017, 131 Stat.
-1518, which provided that the individual serving in the position of Deputy Chief Management Officer of the Department of Defense as of February 1, 2018, could continue to serve as Chief Management Officer of the Department of Defense under this section, was repealed by Pub.
+1518, which provided that the individual serving in the position of Deputy Chief Management Officer of the Department of Defense as of February 1, 2018, could continue to serve as Chief Management Officer of the Department of Defense under former [section 132a of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132a), was repealed by Pub.
 L. 116–283, div.
 A, title IX, § 901(a)(2)(B), Jan.
 1, 2021, 134 Stat.
 3794.

 #### Defense Agencies and Field Activities Providing Shared Business Services
 Pub.
 L. 115–91, div.
 A, title IX, § 910(f), Dec.
 12, 2017, 131 Stat.
 1518, which related to initial reporting requirements and notice to Congress on transfer to the Chief Management Officer of the Department of Defense of oversight of shared business services, was repealed by Pub.
 L. 116–283, div.
 A, title IX, § 901(a)(2)(B), Jan.
 1, 2021, 134 Stat.
 3794.